1. Joss Naylor MBE (1936- )

 Are those fraternal four of Borrowdale.'

 In 1813, the Wordsworths moved to Rydal Mount (also open to the public) in Ambleside.
 William was appointed Poet Laureate in 1843.
-He died in 1850, and at St. Oswald's, Grasmere.
+He died in 1850, and is buried at St. Oswald's, Grasmere.

 Find Lake District Cottaes from Sally's Cottages